lucadibello/nextjs-jwt-auth-boilerplate/paper/README.md

 #### 4.1.4.
 JWT privacy considerations

-JWT tokens might contain sensitive information about the user, such as the user ID, the user role, the user permissions, etc. This information must be protected and never shared with third parties, since it could be used to as an attack vector.
+This is a major problem with JWT tokens and it is very important to consider it when implementing JWT authentication in your application.
+The token payload is not encrypted, which means that it can be read by anyone without the need to decrypt is.
+Since it might contain sensitive information, such as the user ID, the user role, the user permissions, etc., it can be used as an attack vector.

 To prevent privacy issues some of the most common practices are:

 - Use an encrypted JWT and authenticate the recipient